 Today we woke up to a kind of sunrise out of our window.
 I could see the grey clouds moving behind the mountains.

-We had a long trip to get to Schynige Platte today so off we went after breakfast.
+We had a long trip to get to Schynige Platte today so off we went right after breakfast.
 We took the train to Grutschalp and the cable car to Lauterbrunnen.
 Then we transferred to a train to Wilderswil.
 The weather was warmer than I thought it was going to be so I was already taking layers off.

 Here is some information I read about the Historic Schynige Platte Railway when we were waiting for our train.